TonnyAxel23/TonnyAxel23/README.md

 ## 🧠 About Me

-I am an IT consultant and IT student with hands-on experience in building **database-driven web applications**.
-I enjoy turning ideas into functional systems that improve efficiency, transparency, and user experience.
+I am an **IT consultant and IT student** with hands-on experience building **database-driven web applications**.
+I focus on creating systems that are **functional, secure, and user-friendly**, with a strong emphasis on real-world applicability.

-💡 **My learning philosophy:**
+💡 **Learning mindset:**
 **Build → Break → Fix → Improve**

-### Areas of Interest
+### Core Interests

 * Web application development
 * Information systems & digital transformation
-* Secure database design
+* Secure and optimized database design
-* Solving real-world problems using technology
+* Solving real-world challenges through technology

 ---